elishamutang/to-do-app/actionList.md

 ## Bugs
-- Creating a task inside list/tag page should automatically add that task to the list/tag.
-Investigate.
+- Creating a task inside tag page should automatically add that task to the tag. **Investigate**.
-- Try re-naming the tasks and see what happens.
-Expecting a bug here as we are using task titles as keys, which can potentially be changed.
+    - Works for list.
+When adding task inside any list, it automatically assigns that task to the list.